Six Things You Should Know about the Pipette Calibration ISO 8655:2022

 • Part 5: Dispensers

-• Part 6: Gravimetric reference measurement procedure for the determination of volume
+• Part 6: Gravimetric reference measurement procedure

-• Part 7: Alternative measurement procedures for the determination of volume
+• Part 7: Alternative measurement procedures

-• Part 8: Photometric reference measurement procedure for the determination of volume
+• Part 8: Photometric reference measurement procedure

 • Part 9: Manually operated precision laboratory syringes